mlieshoff/brawljars/README.md

 ## Asynchronous usage

-All requests can have a *callback*.
-Then execution will be asynchronous.
+All requests can are return *java.concurrent.Future*.
+The execution will be asynchronous by default.

 ## How to bind the packagecloud repository ##